broadinstitute/lrma-sv-imputation-utils/docs/extract-bubble-PLs.md

 ## 1. High-level function

-`extract_bubble_PLs` builds the **per-sample likelihood evidence** that GLIMPSE2 needs in order to impute a cohort against a reference panel.
+`extract_bubble_PLs` extracts from input callsets the **per-sample likelihood evidence** that GLIMPSE2 needs in order to perform imputation against a reference panel.

+The reference panel on which GLIMPSE2 operates is a **bi-allelic BCF** in which every record is an allele originating from multi-allelic "bubbles" — i.e., each record is a single REF/ALT site that GLIMPSE2 will impute.
+Each multi-allelic bubble is essentially a non-overlapping region of variation, and each bubble allele is essentially a short haplotype and can consist of multiple constituent SNV/indel/SV alleles (which may have been individually called by different variant callers upstream) stitched together.
+This bubble-representation convention is inherited from the PanGenie method, which was a progenitor of the more scalable methods ultimately used for All of Us Phase 1 and 2 genotyping/imputation.
+See https://pangenie.readthedocs.io/en/latest/nested.html for useful background on this bubble representation.

+In order to perform imputation against such a set of bubble alleles, GLIMPSE2 needs genotype likelihood evidence from at least a subset of the alleles (it can perform pure imputation at the rest).
+As a subset, we can typically choose bubble alleles that are "simple"
+(i.e., they consist of a single constituent) SNV/indels that are either above a given allele-frequency threshold or originate from bubbles that also contain SVs.
+The main difficulty is then mapping input alleles in their given REF/ALT representation (e.g., from DRAGEN, HaplotypeCaller, DeepVariant, etc.) to their bubble representation, since the latter may contain flanking sequence.

-The reference panel is a **bi-allelic BCF** in which every record is one "bubble" — a single REF/ALT site that GLIMPSE2 will impute.
-For each panel bubble the tool walks an input callset (either a per-sample **gVCF** or a multi-sample **joint VCF**) and copies the genotype likelihoods (`PL`) for that exact allele onto the panel coordinate, emitting a new bi-allelic BCF whose sites are *identical to the panel* but whose `FORMAT` carries `GT` and a rescaled `PL` for every requested sample.
+For each panel bubble allele, the tool thus walks an input callset (either a per-sample **gVCF** or a multi-sample **joint VCF**), reconciles input/panel representations, and copies the genotype likelihoods (`PL`) for matches onto the panel representation, emitting a new bi-allelic BCF whose sites are *identical to the panel* but whose `FORMAT` carries `GT` and a `PL` for every requested sample.

-In one sentence: **it re-expresses the input callset's likelihoods on the fixed panel coordinate grid, one bi-allelic row per panel site.**
+Furthermore, alongside this mapping, we also perform rescaling of the `PL`s.
+This is because the typical input for SV imputation is 30x srWGS, while GLIMPSE is more typically run on low-pass srWGS.
+Rescaling allows us to soften the `PL`s, artificially decreasing the quality of the input and essentially downsampling coverage.
+This brings the likelihoods more in line with that expected by the GLIMPSE HMM and also allows more robustness against srWGS calling errors (which may be more prevalent in the difficult regions covered by the SV imputation panel, which is derived from long reads that better cover these regions).

-The output BCF is the direct input to GLIMPSE2's likelihood phase.
+The output BCF is the direct input to the GLIMPSE2 `phase` tool.

 ## 2. Design